Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 “…Our gold companies are seeking to find fair and sustainable solutions to the challenges of silicosis.
 And the Chamber’s health team is doing excellent work to address the excessive incidences of TB on the mines and in mining towns.
 What we are doing, though, is working towards achieving what should always have been the norm.”

-> “Did they know?
-The only answer to that is, if they didn't know they were absolutely stupid,” said McCulloch
+> "'Did they know?
+The only answer to that is, if they didn't know they were absolutely stupid,” said McCulloch'."

 Both Spoor and McCulloch, who have dedicated years of their lives to uncovering the scope and extent of the silicosis scourge, agree that there is not a doubt in their minds that the Chamber knew exactly what risks they were subjecting miners to.